torsh4rk/BASHkrawler/README.md

 ## 1. Description

-Bash Web Crawler to find URLs by parsing the HTML source code and the found javascript links on homepage of a required specific website domain.
-It is also possible to use a pattern word as optional argument to customize the URLs extraction.
+Bash web crawler for gathering URLs by matching a pattern word as optional argument and by html parsing in source code or / and by parsing the found JavaScript links at a target domain

 <br/>